 Taking certain sun-sensitizing drugs can cause side effects when the individuals taking them are exposed to the sun.
 The most common type of sun-sensitivity drug reaction is phototoxicity, which can occur when skin is exposed to the sun after medications are injected, taken orally or applied to the skin.
 The drug absorbs UV light and then releases it into the skin, causing cell death.
 Some of the most common phototoxic drugs are amiodarone, NSAIDs (nonsteroidal anti-inflammatory drugs such as ibuprofen) and tetracyclines.
 Read drug labels carefully and talk to your pharmacist or doctor to see if any of your current medications put you at risk for sun sensitivity.

 What you put into your body can have a big effect on the outside, especially when it comes to sun safety.
-Be sure to keep this in mind the next time you make plans for a day in the sun and stay sun smart all summer long.
+Be sure to keep this in mind the next time you make plans for a day in the sun.